Honors College

 Entering students have the opportunity to undertake innovative studies during their freshman year.
 "Texts and Critics: Knowledge and Imagination" is a two-semester seminar that address fundamental issues in the humanities, social sciences, natural sciences, and the fine arts through critical reading and analysis of seminal texts which serve as a foundation for advanced studies in major disciplinary fields.
 Instructed by faculty representing every college at the University, Texts and Critics earns University Seminar and Inquiry-Humanities core credits.
 In addition, the Honors College annually offers a variety of upper-division interdisciplinary seminars.
 These seminars employ Socratic methodology through which faculty and students engage in critical discussion of issues spanning a diverse range of academic interests.
 Such engagement also fosters the development of analytic and critical communication skills.
 Many of these seminars, typically taught by the most respected and inspirational professors on campus, carry university core credit in each of the major discipline categories.

-Special Honors sections of departmental courses in Architecture, Business, Chemistry, Computer Science, Physics, Math, Biology, Sociology, Psychology, Earth Science, Electrical Engineering, and Economics are also offered.
+Special Honors sections of departmental courses in Architecture, Chemistry, Computer Science, Economics, Physics, Math, Biology, Sociology, Psychology, Earth Science and Electrical Engineering are also offered.
 Limited enrollment in seminars and classes permits lively discussion and interactive study among faculty and students.

 "Great Expeditions" is an Honors course that includes two-weeks of international travel following a semester of study pertinent to the expedition theme.
 After travel is completed, students present a public symposium highlighting the results of their journey.